May 23, 2018

-Like design, innovation, and IoT, customer experience (CX) is the new buzzword in business circles despite the absence of a clear, commonly-held definition.
+Like the design, innovation, and IoT, customer experience (CX) is the new buzzword in business circles despite the absence of a clear commonly-held definition.

 The 2017 Digital Marketing Trends Report by Econsultancy and Adobe found that customer experience was identified by companies as the single most exciting opportunity for their organizations in 2017, for the third year in a row.

 This emphasis on CX is justifiable, as a better customer experience translates into improved sales.

 According to CEI Survey, 86% of customers are willing to pay more for better customer experience, while 40% will buy more from a company offering great customer experience.
 According to the White House Office of Consumer Affairs, loyal customers are worth 10 times the amount they initially spent.

 The above statistics, combined with the fact that the probability of selling to an existing customer is around 60-70% compared to a 5-20% for a new customer, emphasizes that businesses cannot afford to ignore CX.

 The very first few instances of companies focusing on improving customer experience can be dated back to 1894 when the switchboard was invented.
 The invention of the switchboard allowed companies to establish and even encourage communication between buyers and sellers.

 While the importance and essential nature of CX is not disputed, providing it still proves to be challenging for many companies.
 This is perfectly demonstrated by this quote from Tim Suther, Vice President of Global Multichannel Marketing Services, Acxiom:

 “Eighty percent of CEOs believe they offer a superior customer experience; only 8 percent of their customers agree”.